 - dBc - decibels relative to the unmodulated carrier power of the emission.
 In the cases, which do not have a carrier, for example in some digital modulation schemes where the carrier is not accessible for measurement, the reference level equivalent to dBc is decibels relative to the mean power P.

-Note 1: All classes of emission using Single Side Band (SSB) are included in the category "SSB".
+Note 1: All classes of emission using Single Side Band (SSB) are included in the category "SSB".list of Abbreviations

-Abbreviations

-16Li
+Table 16: List of abbreviations